 The AFA contains two achromatic objectives and the SMA-905 connector.
-It is mounted on the MSA-130 entrance slit and aimed to match apertures of an optical fiber and the MSA-130 in order to reduce total stray light and optimise light throughput.
+It is mounted on the MSA-130 entrance slit and designed to match apertures of an optical fiber and the MSA-130 in order to reduce total stray light and optimize light throughput.
 The spectral range of the AFA operation is 200nm-2000nm.

 The optical scheme and appearance of the AFA adapter

-The MSA-130 entrance and exit slits are located at an angle of 66° to the vertical.
+The MSA-130 entrance and exit slits are located at the angle of 66° to the vertical.

-In case your application requires vertical slit position, the instrument can be equipped with a special support which provides a tilted position of the housing and vertical position of slits.
-Optionally the instrument can be supplied with a support providing the horizontal position of the MSA-130 slits.
+In case your application requires vertical slit position, the instrument can be equipped with a special support that provides a tilted position of the housing and vertical position of slits.
+The instrument can be optionally supplied with a support providing the horizontal position of the MSA-130 slits.

-Consult a SOLAR LS specialist to select the complete set of the device that best meets the requirements of your instrument complex.
+Contact a SOLAR LS specialist to select the complete set of the device that meets the requirements of your instrument complex in the best way.

-The main advantage of the MSA-130 double monochromator is its multifunctionality, i.e. ability to operate in both Additive Dispersion and Subtractive Dispersion modes without any additional alignment or manual replacement of optical elements.
+The main advantage of the MSA-130 double monochromator is its multi-functionality, i.e. the ability to operate in both Additive Dispersion and Subtractive Dispersion modes without any additional alignment or manual replacement of optical elements.

-This unique feature was implemented by introducing into the double monochromator schematic of a changeover mirror system aimed for optical matching of two single monochromators (see «Mode switch» in fig. 1 and 2).
+This unique feature was implemented with the help of the changeover mirror system introduced into the double monochromator schematic and designed for optical matching of two single monochromators.

 In the Subtractive Dispersion mode the monochromators are matched with the use of two flat mirrors, with an intermediate slit between them.
 When the MSA-130 is switched to the Additive Dispersion mode, one of these flat mirrors is interchanged by a roof mirror, i.e. a reflector made of two mirrors that form an angle of 90°.